 Ricotta Crostoli Recipe

-Along the popular fritole, crostoli are one of the most popular desserts prepared in Carnival time in Venice.
-These are fried stripes of sweet dough dusted with icing sugar.
-These sweets are popular throughout Italy, but are known under different names depending on the region.
-You will find cenci in Tuscany, frappe in Central Italy, bugie in Piedmont, chiacchiere in Lombards and so on.
+These fried ribbons of sweet dough dusted with icing sugar are popular throughout Italy, and they are known by various other names depending on the region that you're in.
+You can find cenci in Tuscany, frappe in central Italy, bugie in Piedmont, chiacchiere in Lombardy and so on.

 COOKS IN: 30 minutes